 Because native English conversations move fast, you sometimes need to find a way to go back to a previous topic so that you can make your contribution.
 This happens particularly if you only remember the right word or expression after the conversation moves on.
 It might seem strange to start a conversation by going back, but in fact native speakers do this all the time!
 Say something like:

 “Going back to what we were saying about…”

-Was this helpful for you?
-This video gives you more tips and phrases to start a conversation in English:
+The video below gives you more tips and phrases to start a conversation in English:

 Hi!
 I’m Clare, an English teacher and the founder of this site.

 I can help you speak English more easily!
 Start here for English fluency: